Atticus29/dataJitsu/specs.md

 # TODO high priority
-- [ ] Have table auto-update when move details are revised?
 - [ ] Monitor user's reputation points and enable privileges when things change
 - [ ] Dialog for adding move names (if certain privileges; else, notify not enough privileges)
 - [ ] Separate and gitignore the admin email and password and then go back through and erase